Which city is cheaper, Dubrovnik or Dublin?

 The winter brings many poeple to Dublin as well as Dubrovnik.
 The winter months attract visitors to Dublin because of the museums, the shopping scene, and the cuisine.
 Also, the museums, the shopping scene, and the cuisine are the main draw to Dubrovnik this time of year.

 Dublin is much colder than Dubrovnik in the winter.
-The temperature in Dublin is usually 6°C (42°F) in January, and Dubrovnik stays around 9°C (48°F).
+The daily temperature in Dublin averages around 6°C (42°F) in January, and Dubrovnik fluctuates around 9°C (48°F).

 It's quite rainy in Dubrovnik.
 Dublin usually gets less rain in January than Dubrovnik.
 Dublin gets 69 mm (2.7 in) of rain, while Dubrovnik receives 139 mm (5.5 in) of rain this time of the year.

 Both Dubrovnik and Dublin are popular destinations to visit in the spring with plenty of activities.
+The activities around the city are the main draw to Dublin this time of year.
 Also, many travelers come to Dubrovnik for the beaches and the natural beauty.

 In the spring, Dublin is much colder than Dubrovnik.
-Typically, the spring temperatures in Dublin in April are around 8°C (47°F), and Dubrovnik is about 14°C (57°F).
+Typically, the spring temperatures in Dublin in April average around 8°C (47°F), and Dubrovnik averages at about 14°C (57°F).

 It rains a lot this time of the year in Dubrovnik.
 In April, Dublin usually receives less rain than Dubrovnik.
 Dublin gets 51 mm (2 in) of rain, while Dubrovnik receives 104 mm (4.1 in) of rain each month for the spring.